-Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available at www.hillingdon.gov.uk/business. hard copy is available on request by writing to the council or ringing 0300 123 1384.
+Information relating to the relevant and previous financial years in regard to the gross expenditure of the local authority is available in the Council Tax guide 2024-25 at www.hillingdon.gov.uk/council-tax-guide.
+A hard copy is available on request by writing to the London Borough of Hillingdon or by phoning 0300 1231384.